glm-tools/pyglmnet/paper/paper.md

 -  [scikit-learn] provides elastic net regularization but only limited noise distribution options.
 -  [lightning] provides elastic net and group lasso regularization, but only for linear (Gaussian) and logistic (binomial) regression.

-[Pyglmnet] is a response to this fragmentation.
+## Pyglmnet is a response to a fragmented ecosystem

-More specifically, it offers the ability to combine different types of regularization with different GLM noise distributions.
-Particularly noteworthy is the implementation of a broader form of elastic net regularization that include generalized L2 and L1 penalties (Tikhonov regularization and Group Lasso, respectively).
-The table below compares Pyglmnet with existing libraries as of release version 1.1.
+Pyglmnet offers the ability to combine different types of regularization with different GLM noise distributions.
+In particular, it implements a broader form of elastic net regularization that include generalized L2 and L1 penalties (Tikhonov regularization and Group Lasso, respectively) with Gaussian, Binomial, Poisson, Probit, and Gamma distributions.
+The table below compares pyglmnet with existing libraries as of release version 1.1.

 |                    | [pyglmnet] | [scikit-learn] | [statsmodels] |   [lightning]   |   [py-glm]    | [Matlab]|   [glmnet] in R |
 |--------------------|:----------:|:--------------:|:-------------:|:---------------:|:-------------:|:-------:|:---------------:|